By Kathleen M. O'Donnell, Esq. Milton, MA

 View sample language for a CPA land acquisition warrant article:

-Kathleen M. O'Donnell Esq. is a member of the Coalition's Steering Committee.
+Kathleen M. O'Donnell Esq. is a former member of the Coalition's Steering Committee.
 Her real estate practice includes the representation of community preservation committees in the acquisition of conservation land and the support of community housing.
 She can be reached at 617-794-2794 or firstname.lastname@example.org

 The above information is not intended to be legal advice, and municipal counsel should be consulted on proper procedures for all CPA land acquisitions.